zoot101/snapraid-daily/README.md

 that is ran from the command line and accepts the below arguments - it doesn't have to be a bash script.

-If the **snapraid-daily** script ends in success, the notification hook is called on the command line like so:
+If the **SnapRAID-DAILY** script ends in success, the notification hook is called on the command line like so:

 ```bash